Putin, Xi vow closer ties as Russia bombards Ukraine again

 “Xi Jinping emphasized that China has noted that Russia has never refused to resolve the conflict through diplomatic negotiations, for which it (China) expresses its appreciation,”” CCTV reported.

 Ties between Moscow and Beijing have grown stronger since Putin sent his troops into Ukraine on Feb.
 24. Just last week, Moscow and Beijing held joint naval drills in the East China Sea.
+Putin and Xi also spoke by video link last December.

 China, which has promised a “no limits” friendship with Russia, has pointedly refused to criticize Moscow’s actions in Ukraine, blaming the U.S. and NATO for provoking the Kremlin, and has blasted the punishing sanctions imposed on Russia.